 Determine that among the eight presentations there should be several at the beginner level, several at the advanced level, and several that might appeal to everyone, regardless of level.

-Find a balance of use between the digital and the pipe organ.

 Secure the keynote speaker (optional).

 Decide the schedule for the January Jubilee.
 Limit the conference to eight hours (8 a.m. to 4 p.m.).
 Allow for eight workshops in hour sessions on double track.